AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 ### Locating patients by medicines taken: `findmed`

-Format: `findmed med/MEDICINE [MORE_MEDICINES]...`
+Format: `findmed med/MEDICINE [MORE_MEDICINES]...` or `findmed none`

 * The search is case-insensitive. e.g `paracetamol` will match `Paracetamol`
+* if `none` is specified after `findmed`, it returns all patients with no medicines assigned to them.
-* if more than one medicine specified, it should be space-sperated like `findmed medA medB`
+* If more than one medicine specified, it should be space-sperated like `findmed med/medA med/medB`
-* The order of the keywords does not matter. e.g. `paracetamol ibuprofen` and `ibuprofen paracetamol` will fetch patients who take both these medicines
+* The order of the keywords does not matter. e.g. `med/paracetamol med/ibuprofen` and `med/ibuprofen med/paracetamol`
+  will fetch patients who take both these medicines
 * Only full words will be matched e.g. `ibu` will not match `ibuprofen`
 * patients matching at least one keyword will be returned (i.e. `OR` search).